-Founded in 1972, Dallas Capital Bank has $792 million in assets along with deposits totaling $472 million, ranking it as a medium-size bank.
-Dallas Capital Bank, whose headquarters are in Dallas, Texas, lacks premium access to customer service, with no options for live chat or all-day service.
+Dallas Capital Bank started in 1972 with its headquarters in Dallas, Texas.
+It owns assets of $792 million as well as deposits totaling $472 million, ranking it as a medium-size bank.
+Dallas Capital Bank lacks premium access to customer service, with no options for live chat or all-day service.
 It is a conventional brick-and-mortar bank with in-person service, in addition to its online and mobile apps.
-We ranked the bank at a 3.7 out of 5 stars, indicating that Dallas Capital Bank is an acceptable bank choice, but may leave you wanting more.
-Dallas Capital Bank provides customers with a variety of product offerings, including savings accounts, checking accounts, CDs, mortgage products and credit cards.
-Dallas Capital Bank has a fair savings rate compared to the average savings account.
-Locating a checking account with no monthly fee, in addition to a savings account with a high APY at the same institution is your best bet for returning the most income from your deposits alongside convenient access to your money.
+We gave the bank a 3.7 stars out of 5, indicating that Dallas Capital Bank is an average bank that leaves room for improvement.
+Dallas Capital Bank offers a variety of product offerings, which include savings accounts, checking accounts, CDs, mortgage products and credit cards.
+It has a fair savings rate compared to the average savings account.
+Finding a checking account with no monthly fee and a savings account with a high APY at the same bank is the best option for gaining the most income on your deposits while having easy access to your funds.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-With a savings rate of 0.10%, Dallas Capital Bank ranks poorly compared to the national average.
-Its one-year CD earns at a rate of 1.60% and the five-year CD earns at a rate of 2.75%, while its highest-yielding money market account earns at a rate of 0.40%.
-Given Dallas Capital Bank's below average savings rate, you should think about other options to earn more on your deposits.
+With a savings rate of 0.10%, Dallas Capital Bank ranks poorly in comparison to the national average.
+Its one-year and five-year term lengths CDs earn at a rate of 2.20% and 2.80%, respectively, while its highest-yielding money market account earns at an APY of 0.75%.
+Given Dallas Capital Bank's poor savings rate, you should think about taking a look at other banks for savings accounts.

 How Dallas Capital Bank's Savings Rates Compare